Football metabolomics

 The authors write:

 “To our knowledge, this is the first high-resolution metabolomics profile detailing American style football athletic training.
 Our data suggest the metabolic adaptations that occur in association with organized ASF training may be sport-specific.
+On other sports-related news, one can head out to platforms which may mention details like that trending putting green turf.

 Notably, the training-related metabolic profile described in our analysis differs with those previously reported in mixed dynamic/resistance rowers.
 Second, our data provide insight into the specific metabolic adaptations that occur with an intense ASF training regimen.”